Guides

 Help with rent and council tax

-A practical guide to the main support routes for rent and council tax in the UK, including Universal Credit housing costs, Housing Benefit and Council Tax Reduction.
+UK rent and council tax support 2026/27: Universal Credit housing costs, Housing Benefit eligibility and Council Tax Reduction explained.

 Families